top of page

 Bio-1.jpg

-I've loved taking photos over the last thirty years.
+I've loved taking photos over the last thirty-plus years.
 That's not to say I was photographing all that time.
 Far from it.
 There have been periods of intense focus alongside vast gaps of shooting nothing.
 However, my continuous curiosity and effort to take worthy pictures has never waned.

 I vividly recall the enormous satisfaction I felt after seeing a photo taken on my first camera while travelling overseas at the age of eleven with my parents.
 I had created a colour photo of a ship in the harbour of Flåm, Norway, with bright flowers in the foreground.
 I think what gave me the most satisfaction was the success in capturing a deliberately composed picture of what I was seeing at the time with reasonable accuracy.
 Fast forward fifteen years and I started to take more interest in photography by experimenting with composition of light and shapes.
 I enjoyed using black and white film for these concepts, being drawn to its simplicity, graininess and hint of glamour.